1,175 km · 5 Landing Points · 1 Countries · Ready for Service: 2022

 | Umiujaq, QC, Canada |

-EAUFON 1 is a domestic submarine cable system operating entirely within Canada.
-Spanning 1,175 km, it serves a northern intra-Canadian corridor, connecting remote communities in northern Quebec along the eastern shore of Hudson Bay.
-The cable is owned and operated by Tamaani Internet, a provider focused on bringing connectivity to underserved northern communities.
+EAUFON 1 is a submarine cable system operating exclusively within Canada.
+It spans 1,175 km and connects five remote communities in northern Quebec along the eastern shore of Hudson Bay.
+The cable is owned and operated by Tamaani Internet, an organization dedicated to providing broadband connectivity to underserved regions, particularly Cree and Inuit communities.
+EAUFON 1 represents a critical infrastructure project aimed at bridging the digital divide in northern Canada, where terrestrial network options are sparse or nonexistent.

 Find the actual cable routing distance between any two cities